AMSP-04/NETN-METOC/README.md

 |SpeedFloat32|HLAfloat32BE|m/s|Speed in meters per second.|
 |DegreesFloat32|HLAfloat32BE|Degrees|Degrees from True North.
 0-360 or -180 to 180.
 0 = True North.|

+### PrecipitationTypeEnum16
-### PrecipitationTypeEnum16Type of precipitation.
+Type of precipitation.
 Default is NoPrecipitation.

 |Enumerator Name|Value|
 |---|---|